Time Complexity Analysis in Data Structures and Algorithms

 • The rate of growth of the running time is one of the significant factors in the analysis.
 So we consider only the higher-order term in the running time function and ignore lower-order terms.

-• To compare the efficiency of two algorithms of the same problem, we only compare the rate of growth of higher-order terms.
+• To compare the efficiency of two algorithms, we only compare the rate of growth of higher-order terms.

 More examples to understand it better

-Suppose algorithm A takes 3n² + 4nlogn + 2 time, and algorithm B takes 6nlogn + n + 5 time.
-We can decide on the efficient algorithm by comparing the rate of growth of higher-order terms (ignoring coefficients and lower-order terms).
+Suppose in the worst case, algorithm A takes 3n² + 4nlogn + 2 time, and algorithm B takes 6nlogn + n + 5 time.
+We can decide efficient algorithm by comparing the rate of growth.

 • n² > nlogn.
 Therefore, algorithm B is more efficient than algorithm A for the large input size n.

-Note to think: We usually consider one algorithm to be more efficient than another if its worst-case running time has a lower order of growth.
+Note: We usually consider one algorithm to be more efficient than another if its worst-case running time has a lower rate of growth.
 However, in some situations, due to the large value of constant factors and lower-order terms, an algorithm whose running time has a higher order of growth might take less time for small inputs than an algorithm whose running time has a lower order of growth.
 Think!

 What is time complexity?